fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m3-exercise-implement-classes-csharp-apps.md

 - Copy constructors allow you to create a new object that's a copy of an existing object.
 This is useful when you need to duplicate objects with the same state.
 - Object initializers allow you to initialize an object and set its properties in a single statement.
 This can make the code more concise and readable.

-In this task, you implement copy constructors and object initializers by updating `BankCustomer`, `BankAccount`, and the demonstration code in Program.cs.
+In this task, you implement copy constructors and object initializers by updating constructors in the `BankCustomer` and `BankAccount` classes, and the demonstration code in Program.cs.

 Use the following steps to complete this section of the exercise: